 Holidays also provided the spur for Ian’s ability to invent doggerel on the spur of the moment.
 In the sixties, holidays were generally taken at Cawsand in Cornwall, involving a twelve-hour car journey complete with trailer full of food.
 Packing up was a major excitement for the children, as was the early start, and Ian came out with atrocious rhymes on the way down to keep them entertained.

 Ian retired from journalism in 1985, and started a new career as a smallholder at Green Hayes Farm, Tenbury Wells, Worcestershire where he and Dinah expanded the flock of sheep to a maximum of about 70 ewes on the 32 acre property, and built a major extension on to this property, the original part of which has been dated back to 1610–1630.

 In addition to the sheep, the chickens, dogs, cats and budgies came too, and have since been joined by Barabands, a type of parakeet.
 The first one flew in and moped around the budgie aviary until Ian took pity and built it a separate one alongside.
 He’s been provided with a mate, and they have successfully bred.

 Music has played an even larger part in their lives here, and they have at various times been part of the Bromyard Wind Band, the Worcester Concert Orchestra, the Leominster Choral Society, and the Brass Farthings, a small brass group that originated in Kent with themselves and Bob Young, and migrated when all three of them moved west about the same time.
 Dinah played the organ in Leysters church until 2008, and Ian was a church warden.

-At the age of 90, Ian joined the Ludlow Wind Band, which plays concerts regularly, and continues to play the Last Post and Reveille at the Remembrance Day services in the parish, as he has done every year since 1988.
+At the age of 90, Ian joined the Ludlow Wind Band, which plays concerts regularly, and continued to play the Last Post and Reveille at the Remembrance Day services in the parish, as he has done every year from 1988 – 2014.